 Along with being mobile-first, EdApp is designed around microlearning.
 Having training content broken down into easily digestible modules means that training is not only effective but also incredibly convenient and flexible.

 Training your hospitality teams makes sense because employees can complete training whenever they have a few minutes to spare, in between shifts or on a commute.
-From a manager’s perspective, essential onboarding, training, and health and food safety can be easily completed by every single employee and easily tracked and measured.
+From a manager’s perspective, essential onboarding, training, and health, and food hygiene training can be easily completed by every single employee and easily tracked and measured.
 What’s more, if any team member hasn’t completed any content, EdApp has tools like custom push notifications, giving employees an alert to complete new training or a gentle reminder to finish up content they haven’t completed yet.

 Rapid authoring tool